 The Day our Feed Trucks Quit

 I still remember the location on Highway 90 that I was driving on when I got the call from the feed mill.
-On a boiling, warm Tuesday morning in July, my family loaded into the minivan and heading to O’Hare for the vacation of a lifetime.
+On a boiling, warm Tuesday morning in July, my family loaded into the minivan and headed to O’Hare for the vacation of a lifetime.
 Fifteen years earlier, our daughter was born in Fairbanks AK, while we were there in the service.
-We planned for many years to bring the family back when the kids were old enough to enjoy hiking, fishing and camping in the great white north.
+We planned for many years to bring the family back when the kids were old enough to enjoy hiking, fishing, and camping in the great white north.
 Today was that day.
 It started out with a lot of promise and excitement but as I contemplated taking what I thought would be that one last call from work, I was glad that everyone was asleep and I could take the call without losing that work/life balance.

 “Greg, have you heard about the trucks?”